 Pursuant to the gathering and compression agreement with Antero Resources, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to the Company for gathering and compression services except for acreage subject to third-party commitments or pre-existing dedications.
 The Company also has an option to gather and compress natural gas produced by Antero Resources on any additional acreage it acquires during the term of the agreement outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions.
 In December 2019, the Company and Antero Resources agreed to extend the initial term of the gathering and compression agreement to 2038 and established a growth incentive fee program whereby low pressure gathering fees will be reduced from 2020 through 2023 to the extent Antero Resources achieves certain volumetric targets at certain points during such time.
-Antero Resources achieved the volumetric targets for the three months ended March 31, 2020, and the Company provided Antero Resources a \$12 million rebate.
+Antero Resources achieved the volumetric targets for the first three quarters of 2020.
+For the three and nine months ended September 30, 2020, the Company provided Antero Resources \$12 million and \$36 million in rebates, respectively.
 Upon completion of the initial contract term, the gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Resources on or before the 180th day prior to the anniversary of such effective date.

-Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and March 31, 2020
+Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and September 30, 2020